eslint-stylistic/eslint-stylistic/docs/packages/jsx.md

 Credits to all contributors who have committed to the original rules.

-::: tip
+::: warning
-We recommend using [`@stylistic/eslint-plugin`](/packages/default) as it includes the rules for both JavaScript and TypeScript
+We recommend using [`@stylistic/eslint-plugin`](/packages/default) as it includes the rules for both JavaScript and TypeScript.

+This package is deprecated and will be soon removed.
 :::

 ## Install